mvaldes14/blog/content/blog/neovim.md

 status: "Complete"
 ---

-I've been using Neovim entirely for everything that I can for over a year now and I gotta say I won't go back to the regular old days of Vscode.
+I've been using Neovim entirely for everything that I can for over a year now and I gotta say I won't go back to the regular old days of VScode.
 Now I'm one with Lua/Neovim and everyone else using the bloated editor is wrong (hot take 🔥).

 ### Here's why